-The Comprehensive Income and Expenditure Statement is produced in line with the Chartered Institute of Public Finance and Accountancy's (CIPFA) (SeRCOP) and the Code.
+The Comprehensive Income and Expenditure Statement is produced in line with the Chartered Institute of Public Finance and Accountancy's (CIPFA) Service Reporting Code of Practice and the Code.
 This requires a standard analysis of service expenditure, to be shown at total cost, which includes charges for capital asset utilisation, apportionments of central costs, expenditure from funds and reserves and appropriate provision for pension costs.
-Gross expenditure totalled £5.526 million and Chart 1 highlights spending for each Service as presented in the Comprehensive Income and Expenditure Statement (CIES).
+Gross expenditure totalled £5.235 million and Chart 1 highlights spending for each Service as presented in the Comprehensive Income and Expenditure Statement (CIES).

-In addition to National Park Grant (NPG) of £4.484 million, income received for the year from external grant support, sales, fees & charges and interest totalled £1.329 million.
+In addition to National Park Grant (NPG) of £4.23 million, income received for the year from external grant support, sales, fees & charges and interest totalled £1.045 million.
 Chart 2 highlights the income for each service in (excluding NPG) as presented in the CIES.

 Budget management, financial control and value for money have been given the highest priority by Members and the Leadership Team.
-Robust budget management and financial control of resources in-year means that the actual outturn in terms of its Management Account reporting was a Surplus of $\pounds 274,224$ ($\pounds 56,342$ surplus in 2010/11) against a net Revenue Budget of $\pounds 5,330,666$ ($\pounds 4,696,641$ in 2010/11) representing a minus 6.45% variance (minus 1.2% in 2010/11).
+Robust budget management and financial control of resources in-year means that the actual outturn in terms of its Management Account reporting was a Surplus of £119,965 (£274,224 surplus in 2011/12) against a net Revenue Budget of £4,093,309 (£5,330,666 in 2011/12) representing a minus 2.9% variance (minus 6.45% in 2011/12).

-This figure is reconciled to the surplus shown in the Comprehensive Income and Expenditure Statement on page10 in the table below:
+This figure is reconciled to the surplus shown in the Comprehensive Income and Expenditure Statement on page 10 in the table below:

-Surplus on the Provision of Services in the Comprehensive Income and Expenditure Statement 31 March 2012 £000 (287) Reverse amortisation, depreciation & impairment charges Reversal of IAS19 Retirement Benefit Adjustments Reverse employee annual leave accrual movement Reverse carrying value of non-current assets disposals Transfers to or (from) reserves per Management Accounts (106) (303) 5 (50) 281 Transfer of Defra Modernisation Fund grant to reserves to meet the cash payment to the pension fund in April 2012 Revenue Budget Surplus (As reported in Management Accounts) (274)
+31 March 2013 Surplus on the Provision of Services in the Comprehensive £000 (40) Income and Expenditure Statement Reverse amortisation, depreciation & impairment charges (104) Reversal of IAS19 Retirement Benefit Adjustments (463) Reverse employee annual leave accrual movement (8) Net transfers to or (from) reserves per Management Accounts 483 Capital Expenditure funded from NPG 12 Revenue Budget Surplus (As reported in Management Accounts) (120)